About patient hypothermia

 Human body temperature varies

-Other factors that might affect the body temperature of an individual may be the time of day or the part of the body in which the temperature is measured at.
-The body temperature is lower in the morning, due to the rest during night, and higher at night after a day of muscular activity and after food intake.
+Other factors that might affect the body temperature of an individual may be the time of day or the part of the body in which the temperature is measured.
+The body temperature is lower in the morning, due to rest during night, and higher at night after a day of muscular activity and after food intake.
 Body temperature also varies at different parts of the body.

 Why does variation in body temperature occur?

 The most common source of decreased body temperature is a cold environment.
 The body temperature can be elevated through shivering.
-We can also narrow our peripheral blood vessels to decrease the amount of blood in the more peripheral parts of the body – by doing so we expose less of the blood volume to cold and stays warmer.
+We can also narrow our peripheral blood vessels to decrease the amount of blood in the more peripheral parts of the body – by doing so we expose less of the blood volume to cold and stay warmer.

 From where does hypothermia arise?

-Hypothermia may result from environmental conditions and traumatic injuries, and from (adverse) reactions to patient therapies as diverse as anesthesia, neurosurgery, induced hypothermia (e g, during cardiac surgery when the heart and sometimes the entire patient is cooled to reduce metabolism and oxygen consumption), medication and ventilation.
+Hypothermia may result from environmental conditions and traumatic injuries, and from (adverse) reactions to patient therapies as diverse as anaesthesia, neurosurgery, induced hypothermia (e g, during cardiac surgery when the heart and sometimes the entire patient is cooled to reduce metabolism and oxygen consumption), medication and ventilation.